-We are an early-stage biotechnology company aimed at adding value to novel technologies and products sourced from innovative research at the University of Florida and other academic centers, as well as discovered internally.
-Our strategy is to in-license or internally discover and to develop products through human proof-of-concept studies (Phase II clinical trials of the U.S. Food and Drug Administration's (FDA) regulatory process) prior to partnering with major pharmaceutical, biotechnology or healthcare product firms for advanced clinical development and commercialization.
+We are an early-stage biotechnology company aimed at adding value to novel technologies and products sourced from innovative research at the University of Florida and other academic centers, as well as discovered internally and acquired by us.
+Our strategy is to inlicense, internally discover or acquired and to develop products through human proof-of-concept studies (Phase II clinical trials of the U.S. Food and Drug Administration's (FDA) regulatory process) prior to partnering with major pharmaceutical, biotechnology or healthcare product firms for advanced clinical development and commercialization.
 Since inception, we have funded a significant portion of our operations from the public and private sales of our securities.
 We have generated no significant revenues from operations during the last two years.
 All of our revenues have been from a sponsored research agreement and SBIR grants which all but one have expired.
 We have not generated revenues from sales of products.

 We are in need of substantial additional funds in order to continue the development of our technologies.
 We are continuing to seek additional funding.
 We currently do not have any commitments for funding or other strategic options pending and there can be no assurances that we will be able to obtain funding or implement any strategic options in the future.
 Since the fourth quarter 2005, we deferred partial payments to our Chief Executive Officer and President, Chief Scientific Officer, Board of Directors and Audit Committee members, and our former chief executive officer and president.
-On September 7, 2006, the Board of Directors and the Compensation Committee approved stock option grants to non-employee directors in lieu of future cash fees for Board and Committee services.

 Through employee attrition we have reduced our full time staff even though we have hired one R&D employee as a Senior Research Chemist.
-As we move into more advanced stages concerning our products and their testing, our monthly budget and burn rate is likely to increase accordingly.
+As we move into more advanced stages concerning our products and their testing, our monthly expenses and use of cash are likely to increase accordingly.
 Our remaining capital resources are expected to be utilized to sustain operations while we continue to explore opportunities to raise additional capital.
-Absent adequate future funding, our remaining available working capital at September 30, 2006 of \$259,386 is insufficient to enable us to continue to operate after the fourth quarter of 2006.
-While we believe additional capital will likely become available through grants or through possible future exercises of outstanding warrants, there can be no assurance of the same.
+Our remaining working capital at March 31, 2007 was \$468,697 and is insufficient to enable us to continue to operate through the third quarter of 2007.
+While we believe additional capital may become available through grants or through possible future exercises of outstanding warrants, there can be no assurance of the same.
 In the event adequate capital is not raised we would likely need to cease all operations until we are able to raise additional capital.
-We have a contractual obligation to pay a minimum quarterly royalty of \$25,000 and spend or cause to be spent an aggregate of \$1,000,000 annually toward research, development and regulatory prosecution, in order to maintain our license with the University of Florida Research Foundation, Inc. for SMaRT Replacement TherapyTM and MU 1140TM (Mutacin 1140) technologies.
+We have a contractual obligation to pay a minimum royalty of \$25,000 quarterly and spend or cause to be spent an aggregate of \$1,000,000 annually toward research, development and regulatory prosecution, in order to maintain our license with the University of Florida Research Foundation, Inc. for SMaRT Replacement TherapyTM and MU 1140TM (Mutacin 1140) technologies.
 While we believe we have met our obligations under the license agreement to date, if we are unable to make future payments, our license could be terminated which will substantially diminish the value of our company.